 - 12.6.13.1.
 Notwithstanding policy 12.6.1.1 - a.
 The subject lands have been further delineated as Site Specific Policy Area, shown on Map 12.6.A. - 12.6.13.2.
 Notwithstanding policy 12.6.2.1.c. - a.
 A Long-Term Care Facility, Independent Living Facility, Supportive Living Facility and Retirement Residence uses shall be permitted, and for Phase 1 only, up to a maximum of 491.2 units per hectare and 12 storeys in height and subject to policy 12.6.2.1.c.i. and ii.
 A, D, E, G, H, I and J, and K. - 12.6.13.3.
 An Urban Square shall be known as a Piazza - 12.6.13.4.
 Policy 12.6.2.5 shall not apply - 12.6.13.5.
-Notwithstanding policy 12.6.3.3 - a.
-A development up to a maximum Gross Floor Area (GFA) of 80,330 square metres may be accommodated - 12.6.13.6.
+Notwithstanding policy 12.6.3.3 - A development up to a maximum Gross Floor Area (GFA) of 80,330 square metres may be accommodated - 12.6.13.6.
 Policy 12.6.3.6 shall not apply - 12.6.13.7.
 Notwithstanding policy 12.6.3.7 - a.
 Sidewalks shall be provided along the Village Promenade in order to allow for an active pedestrian environment.
 All buildings along the Village a.
 Surface parking for uses within the Village District shall be provided outside of the Pedestrian Only Promenade.
 Surface parking uses within the areas shown as Village Promenade (Limited Vehicle Access) on Map 12.6.A shall only be used for short-term visitor, pick-up/drop-off and delivery functions a.
 Service and loading/unloading areas facing the Village Promenade, private and/or public streets should be appropriately screened a.
 The preparation of an Urban Design Brief prior to the approval of a Site Development application shall be to the satisfaction of the City and shall address policy 12.6.6.2.a., b., c., d., and e.

 Promenade shall provide retail, commercial, amenity, residential uses and/or community uses at grade a.
+Buildings along the Village Promenade should be designed with architectural elements such as, canopies or other architectural features for weather protection where feasible, to create an active pedestrian realm a.
 Buildings along the Village Promenade should be sited and organized to address the Promenade